Marce1in/bmount/README.md

 # bmount
-g aBetter mount is a terminal based program written in C that helps users mountin device in their system more easily
+Better mount is a terminal based program written in C that helps users mount a device in their system more easily